Careers and employability

 We actively encourage our students to develop musical and critical skills that are suited to a wide variety of careers and workplaces.
-In 2015, 95% of our graduates were in employment and/or further study, due to start a new job or course, or doing other activities such as travelling 15 months after the end of their course (HESA data).
+98% of our graduates were in employment and/or further study, due to start a new job or course, or doing other activities such as travelling 15 months after the end of their course (HESA data).

 Skills to boost your career prospects